All Episodes

 The rest is nothing more than misunderstanding.

-When you work 60 and 70 hours a week, and you have no money, and you cannot take care of your own personal needs, when you can't have family relationships, when you pursue this with very little reward, up against a foe that is extremely entrenched, very well financed, and well determined, And then you attack people who feel mercy.
+When you work 60 and 70 hours a week and you have no money and you cannot take care of your own personal needs, when you can't have family relationships, when you pursue this with very little reward up against a foe that is extremely entrenched and very well financed and very determined, and then you're attacked by people in the field of mercy, it adds to the pressure.

-And it brings people down.
+It brings people down.

-I've got people that are feeling health.
+I've got people that are failing health.

 And it's just got to stop.